 2. Investigation: Where the Title IX assessment concludes that a report appears to allege a plausible violation of this policy and the Complainant chooses to move forward (or the College otherwise elects to proceed as described above), the College will initiate an investigation.
 The College will designate an investigator or a team of two investigators, with specific training on investigating allegations of sexual misconduct.
-Trained investigators include the Student Life staff, Campus Safety staff, and the Title IX team.
+Trained investigators include the Campus Life staff, Campus Safety staff, and the Title IX team.
 Any investigator chosen to conduct the investigation must be impartial and free of any conflict of interest.

 The interviews will be supplemented by the gathering of any physical, documentary or other evidence.
 As part of the investigation, the College will provide an opportunity for the parties to present witnesses and other evidence.
 The investigation is designed to provide a fair and reliable gathering of the facts.
 The investigation will be thorough, impartial and fair, and all individuals will be treated with appropriate sensitivity and respect.
 As described in the Privacy and Confidentiality section, the investigation will be conducted in a manner that is respectful of individual privacy concerns.
 In situations of alleged sexual misconduct, the Complainant and Respondent may be accompanied by an advisor of their choice and at their own expense, if the advisor is a paid advisor.
 The Complainant and Respondent are expected to speak for themselves, and advisors must not obstruct the process or otherwise be disruptive to the interview or meeting.

 The College will seek to complete the investigation within 14(fourteen) days of receiving the complaint, but this time frame may be extended depending on the complexity of the circumstances of each case.

-At the conclusion of the investigation, the investigator(s) will prepare a written report synthesizing the facts and the investigators' conclusions.
-The investigation report will contain a recommendation as to a finding of no responsibility or responsibility for the violation, and if so, recommended sanction(s).
-This report will be forwarded to the Dean of Students (for student respondents), Director of Human Resources (for staff respondents), Provost (for faculty respondents) and Head of Security (for non-community member respondents).
+At the conclusion of the investigation, the investigator(s) will prepare a written report synthesizing the facts and the investigators’ conclusions.
+The investigation report will contain a recommendation as to a finding of no responsibility or responsibility, and if appropriate, recommended sanction(s).
+This report will be forwarded to the Dean of Students (for student respondents), Director of Human Resources (for staff respondents), Provost (for faculty respondents) or Head of Security (for non-community member respondents).